Work Stress Doesn't Stay at Work

-The pressure, the exhaustion, the frustration—it follows you home.
-Anonymous venting gives you a safe way to release work stress without risk.
+The pressure, the exhaustion, the frustration.
+It follows you home.
+Anonymous venting gives you a way to release work stress without risk.

-You're not alone in carrying work stress.
-Many people find themselves bottling up frustration, exhaustion, and overwhelm from work because expressing it feels risky or complicated.
+A lot of people are bottling up frustration, exhaustion, and overwhelm from work because saying it out loud feels risky or complicated.

 You log off, close your laptop, leave the office.
 But the stress doesn't leave with you.
 It sits in your car on the drive home.
 It follows you into your evening.
 It shows up in your thoughts when you're trying to relax.